 If you take your dog with you on your Halloween rounds – consider some basic safety factors.
 Many of the following tips, by the way, should also apply to you.
 Be safe this Halloween.

-Not Too Tight.
 Make sure that the costume is not too tight.
 You should be able to get two or three fingers between your pet and any fabric or tie that goes around your pet, especially around the neck.

-Not Too Hot or Heavy.
 Your pet could overheat if the costume is too hot or too heavy.
-Take special care to check his level of comfort several times during the evening.
+Take special care to check their level of comfort several times during the evening.
 Excessive panting or falling behind should signal you to quit.

-Take Your Own Treats.
-Pets often want to partake in the “goods,” which may not be good for him.
+Pets often want to partake in the “goods,” which may not be good for them.
 Chocolate can be toxic, and other candies can cause vomiting and diarrhea.
-Take some pet treats with you so he can get his own kind of “goodie” during the evening.
+Take some pet treats with you, so they can get their own kind of “goodie” during the evening.

 If your dog really doesn’t like to wear a costume, don’t force them.
 Even if they look really cute, forcing a dog to do something they do not want to do can result in some bad behavior and future conflict.

 Get your pet used to the costume you have selected.
 Have them wear it several times before the actual day.
 They will be so busy watching all the Halloween activities that they should not have to worry about some strange new piece of clothing on their special day.